Chiquis Rivera: Mother's death

 On 9 December 2012, her mother and six others died in a plane crash following a concert at the Monterrey Arena in Monterrey, Nuevo León.
 The plane was en route to Toluca for an appearance by Rivera on La Voz ...
-México.Associated Press (December 9, 2012).
-Jenni Rivera, Mexican-American singer, killed in plane crash in northern Mexico; she was 43 years old.
-Daily News|location=New York.
+México.

 Marriage

-Chiquis married Lorenzo E. Mendez Ronquillo (former vocalist of la Original Banda El Limón) in June 2019 and became stepmother to Lorenzo's daughter from his previous marriage.
-On September 17, 2020, Rivera announced her divorce with Méndez through social media, claiming it a decision from both parties.
-Chiquis would later claim in her 2022 Autobiography Unbreakable that Lorenzo was a drug addict with aggression issues.
-At one point spitting in her face and grabbing her by the neck, only stopping after her brother charged at him with a dumbbell.
+Chiquis married Lorenzo E. Méndez Ronquillo (former vocalist of La Original Banda El Limón) in June 2019 and became stepmother to Lorenzo's daughter from his previous marriage.
+On September 17, 2020, Rivera announced her divorce from Méndez through social media, claiming it a decision from both parties.
+Chiquis would later claim in her 2022 autobiography Unbreakable that Lorenzo was a drug addict with aggression issues, at one point spitting in her face and grabbing her by the neck, only stopping after her brother charged at him with a dumbbell.
+Chiquis Rivera got engaged to Emilio Sánchez in May 2023.
+A year later she married Emilio Sánchez on July 5, 2024 in Las Vegas.
+Amongst the invitees were Becky G.

+Sexual orientation

+In an interview in March 2023, Chiquis came out as bisexual.
+She also added that in her youth she had a girlfriend, but her mother forced her to end her relationship.